-3483 11.1 Background
+3205 11.1 Background

-3484 Sustainable Groundwater Management Act (SGMA) compliance, outreach, and communication efforts 3485 in the BVGB began before Groundwater Sustainability Plan (GSP) development.
-When SGMA was 3486 signed into law, local agencies in the Big Valley Groundwater Basin (BVGB or Basin) explored options 3487 for forming Groundwater Sustainability Agencies (GSAs) by the June 30, 2017 statutory deadline.
-On 3488 February 23, 2016, Lassen and Modoc Counties held a public meeting of the Lassen and Modoc County 3489 Boards of Supervisors in Adin to explore whether the Lassen-Modoc Flood Control and Water 3490 Conservation District (LMFCWCD) could become a GSA for the Basin and if that option was preferred 3491 over the two Counties becoming the GSAs.
-These were the only two options available under existing 3492 public agency structures.
-The preferred options resulting from the meeting was that the two Counties 3493 become the GSAs for their respective Basin jurisdictions and develop a single, coordinated GSP.
+SGMA compliance, outreach and communication efforts in the BVGB began before GSP development.
+3206 3207 When SGMA was signed into law, local agencies in the BVGB explored options for forming GSAs by 3208 the June 30, 2017 statutory deadline.
+On February 23, 2016, Lassen and Modoc counties held a public 3209 meeting of the Lassen and Modoc County Boards of Supervisors in Adin to explore whether the 3210 District could become a GSA for the Basin and if that option was preferred over the two counties becoming the GSAs.
+These were the only two options available under existing public agency structures.
+3211 The preferred options resulting from the meeting was that the two counties become the GSAs for their 3212 3213 respective Basin jurisdictions and develop a single, coordinated GSP.

-The County Boards moved forward to become GSAs, held public hearings and passed resolutions in early 2017.
+The county boards moved forward to become GSAs, held public hearings and passed resolutions in early 2017.
 They registered with DWR as the Big Valley Modoc GSA and Big Valley Lassen GSA, each covering the portion of the Basin in their respective county.
-After becoming established as the GSAs, the counties developed a workplan under guidance from consultants to determine the scope, schedule, and cost for GSP development; an application for a State grant was submitted and grant awarded; and the GSAs submitted a notice of intent to develop one GSP to cover the entire BVGB.
+After becoming established as the GSAs, the counties developed a workplan under guidance from consultants to determine the scope, schedule and cost for GSP development; an application for a state grant was submitted and grant awarded; and the GSAs submitted a notice of intent to develop one GSP to cover the entire BVGB.
 A timeline of these events is presented in Table 11-1 below.

-Date Activity Month 2015 Public Outreach meeting in Adin February 2016 Joint Lassen-Modoc Board of Supervisors meeting to explore GSA options to comply with SGMA February 2016 to present Modoc County Groundwater Advisory Committee Meetings (bimonthly) January 2017 Public outreach meeting in Bieber to solicit comment on the Counties becoming GSAs February 2017 County of Modoc GSA Formation Public Hearing March 2017 County of Lassen GSA Formation Public Hearing July-September 2017 GSP Workplan developed to determine scope, schedule, and cost of GSP development November 2017 Lassen County submits application for State grant to fund GSP development June 2018 Notice of Intent to develop one GSP for the entire BVGB submitted to DWR November 2018 Lassen County entered into SGMA grant agreement with the State February 2019 GSP development started
+Date Activity November 2015 Public Outreach meeting in Adin February 2016 Joint Lassen-Modoc Board of Supervisors meeting to explore GSA options to comply with SGMA February 2016 to present Modoc County Groundwater Advisory Committee Meetings (bimonthly) January 2017 Public outreach meeting in Bieber to solicit comment on the counties becoming GSAs February 2017 County of Modoc GSA Formation Public Hearing March 2017 County of Lassen GSA Formation Public Hearing July-September 2017 GSP Workplan developed to determine scope, schedule and cost of GSP development November 2017 Lassen County submits application for state grant to fund GSP development June 2018 Notice of Intent to develop one GSP for the entire BVGB submitted to DWR November 2018 Lassen County entered into SGMA grant agreement with the state February 2019 GSP development started